-Delhi and AES [were] not just a place, but a way of life.
+New Delhi and AES [were] not just a place but a way of life.
 Those that went there will always remember it and reference the times.
-Delhi was the best. -Paul Aronhime 1977-1984
+New Delhi was the best.

 I loved the early morning in India; the sounds of the country awakening to a new day.
-On the weekends, we’d pack a bunch of AIS’ers into one [auto-rickshaw], pay the driver extra and go to the movies. -R. Butani 1967-1969
+On the weekends, we’d pack a bunch of AIS’ers into one [auto-rickshaw], pay the driver extra, and go to the movies.

-In every decade, honored guests added excitement and intrigue to campus.
-Among them, AES welcomed U.S. Presidents Dwight D. Eisenhower and Bill Clinton; Indian Prime Ministers Jawaharlal Nehru and Indira Gandhi; and many more distinguished guests such as Norman Rockwell, Coretta Scott King, Jacqueline Kennedy, Kirk Douglas, Gregory Peck, Muhammad Ali, Buckminster Fuller and HH the Dalai Lama.
+Throughout our history, honored guests have added excitement and intrigue to campus life.
+Among them, AES welcomed US Presidents Dwight D. Eisenhower and Bill Clinton; Indian Prime Ministers Jawaharlal Nehru and Indira Gandhi; and many more distinguished guests such as Norman Rockwell, Coretta Scott King, Jacqueline Kennedy, Kirk Douglas, Gregory Peck, Muhammad Ali, Buckminster Fuller, and HH the Dalai Lama.